-Of course it wouldn’t be a Henry vacuum without mentioning appearance.
-Charles is a blue vacuum, different to George who is green.
+Of course it wouldn’t be a Henry vacuum cleaner without mentioning appearance.
+Charles wet and dry is a blue vacuum, different to George who is green.
 But both come with a smiling face that is synonymous with Numatic.

 Finally, Charles has slightly different cleaning tools to George.
 You can read about Charles’ cleaning tools further down below, but it’s worth mentioning Charles’ extra-long hose that is really handy for stair cleaning.
 As one of the newer Numatic models, Charles comes built with an extra-long hose that can reach the top of a staircase, something that you can’t say for most vacuums from the Henry range.
 So even though he’s fairly bulky, the fact you can leave him at the bottom of the stairs when cleaning a whole staircase makes his weight less of an issue.

 As a wet and dry vacuum cleaner, Charles has a higher wattage than the majority of vacuums within the Henry Hoover range, as he doesn’t have to comply with the latest EU laws regarding vacuum wattage.
 At 1200W, Charles has almost double the power of the traditional Henry Hoover, and more than double the Henry Xtra.

 This does mean he is especially powerful and has an ultra-strong suction power, so whether you’re cleaning in wet or dry mode you’ve got a strong machine that won’t let you down.